 The 3-year warranty is quite generous, certainly when compared to other generators of this size and capacity.

-This limited warranty will cover replacement of any of the mechanical parts like the lasers, chips, and LEDs that are most likely to break.
+This limited warranty will cover the replacement of any of the mechanical parts like the lasers, chips, and LEDs that are most likely to break.

 Although this generator already offers good value considering its price point, the 3-year warranty makes the value even higher.